Shareholder activism: Offensive versus defensive

 Shareholder activism can be categorized as "offensive" or "defensive"; in the latter case, an existing shareholder attempts to correct some deficiency, while offensive activists build a position with the intention to agitate for change.
 Shareholders can also initiate a derivative suit to force action by the corporation.
 Shareholders can also engage in a securities class action but these are typically not associated with activism.

 Laws

-In the United States, acquisition of over 5% of beneficial ownership in a company with the intention to influence leadership must be accompanied by a Schedule 13D filing; investors who do not intend to become activists may file a Schedule 13G instead.
+In the United States, the acquisition of over 5% of beneficial ownership in a company with the intention to influence leadership must be accompanied by a Schedule 13D filing with the Securities and Exchange Commission (SEC).
+Investors who do not intend to become activists may file a Schedule 13G instead.

 Proxy access

-Historically, investors were required to mail separate ballots when trying to nominate someone of their own to the board, but beginning in 2015, proxy access rules began to spread driven by initiatives from major institutional investors, and as of 2018, 71% of S&P 500 companies had a proxy access rule.
+Historically, investors were required to mail separate ballots when trying to nominate someone of their own to the board, but beginning in 2015, proxy access rules began to spread (driven by initiatives from major institutional investors) and as of 2018, 71% of S&P 500 companies had a proxy access rule.